 Using your fingers to clarify your scalp can be effective.
 You can work the products in, massage your scalp, and condition hair to help with blood circulation and get a nice feeling.

-If your have straight to wavy hair, try using a shampoo brush.
+If you have straight to wavy hair, try using a shampoo brush.
 It will give a deeper massage.
-Make sure to use brush with thick bristles, unlike a regular hair brush, and a handle with a good grip.
+Make sure to use a brush with thick bristles, unlike a regular hairbrush, and be sure it has a handle with a good grip.
 This will aid in removing almost all the dirt from your scalp and strengthen your roots.
 This method distributes the natural moisture and oil on the scalp throughout your hair.
 Use the brush to work your shampoo and conditioner into your scalp and then over your hair evenly.

 If you have more curls, try using a shower comb.
 Comb teeth are thick like the brush bristles, so you can work products through your hair.
 I have naturally curly hair and have tried using a brush, but my hair gets tangled and breaks sometimes.
 I use my fingers to massage my scalp and a comb to work shampoo and conditioner all over.
 Sometimes, after a deep conditioning, it's easier for me to use the brush to massage my scalp.

-Try both and see which one work best for your hair.
+Try both methods and see which one works best for your hair.

 Benefits to Clarifying

 A great benefit to cleaning your scalp is that you can get your hair back to its healthiest state.
 Cleansing will revitalize every strand of dull hair.
 You not only want your hair to grow, shine, and blow in the wind, you want these health benefits:

-- Removes oil, dirt, bacteria, and product residue.
+- Less oil, dirt, bacteria, and product residue.

 - Open and irrigated follicle pores.

-- Improves circulation and blood flow to scalp and hair.
+- Improved circulation and blood flow to scalp and hair.